Aqasch/Gadget_RL/README.md

 - *save_circ:* Circuit saved each step
 - *rewards:* reward received each step

-## Finding gadgets
+## Finding Gadgets

-Here we discuss how to discover gadgets automatically from the top $k$-circuits.
-In our case top circuits are the ones which provides the best approximation to the ground energy of the TFIM.
-Plese follow the steps mentioned below:
+Here, we discuss how to discover gadgets automatically from the top $k$-circuits.
+In our case, top circuits are the ones which provide the best approximation to the ground energy of the TFIM.
+Please follow the steps mentioned below:

 - Go to folder `discover_gadgets`.
 - Run: